teiid/teiid-wildfly-quickstarts/dynamicvdb-restservice/README.md

 This quickstart demonstrates:

-* how to define a dynamic vdb to enable [REST Service Through VDB](https://docs.jboss.org/author/display/TEIID/REST+Service+Through+VDB).
+* how to define a dynamic vdb to enable a [REST Service Through VDB](https://docs.jboss.org/author/display/TEIID/REST+Service+Through+VDB).
-* hot to use httpclient api integrate VDB data via REST API
+* how to use the httpclient api to integrate VDB data via REST

-This quickstart depends upon the [dynamicvdb-datafederation](../dynamicvdb-datafederation) and that it needs to be deployed prior to running this example.
+This quickstart depends upon the [dynamicvdb-datafederation](../dynamicvdb-datafederation) quickstart.
+It needs to be deployed prior to running this example.

 ## System requirements